Sharing our proposed entryway design plan, including finishes, decor and more for a functional and beautiful space.

 The existing bifold doors are builder’s basic in design and don’t allow complete access to the closet.

-I’d like to replace the bifolds with shaker style double doors that can swing open (similar to those used in our basement renovation).
+I’d like to replace the bifold doors with shaker style double doors that can swing open (similar to those used in our basement renovation).

 I may even add mirror to the recessed panels on the door to expand the look of the space and double as a full length mirror (something we currently don’t have).

 The existing walls are scuffed up badly from years of hockey bags, backpacks, and everything else coming in and out of the house.
-Plus the color is bland and cold.
+Plus the colour is bland and cold.